Changissnz/selfinterest/README.md

 that their impulses have been detached from their self and re-engineered back into their self for the automatic action and additionally for the automatic thought, versus the local scale of individual independence.
-This is a classic example of the question on what the definitive traits for humanity are when there are practices such as these, officially documented ever since the Second Industrial Revolution.
-The matter of scale cannot fully enable individual divergence as the representative cause.
+This is a classic example for the question on what the definitive traits for humanity are, when there are practices such as these officially documented ever since the Second Industrial Revolution.
+The matter of scale cannot fully enable individual divergence to be the representative cause.
 The unwilling individual has to value their differing self-interest more.
 Not only that, but the unwilling individual has to break free from all of those artificial axioms placed onto them, to "transcend" the system that they may so despise.
 The